tamucc-comp-bio/how_to/example_repo_basic/scripts/README.md

 	* Outputs: `../results/growth_analysis_output.csv`, `../results/summary_plots.pdf`
 	* Scripts Sourced: NA

+---

+## Script Relationship Diagram

+* A relationship diagram depicting the interdepencenies of the scripts, their inputs and their outputs can be useful if there is complexity

+---

-## Execution Instructions:
+## Execution Instructions

 Basic instructions on how to run each script, including any dependencies or required input files.

-## Script Relationship diagram

-* A relationship diagram depicting the interdepencenies of the scripts, their inputs and their outputs can be useful if there is complexity